 Here you will find a step by step tutorial that will teach you how to create a beautiful advertisement banner.
-You will be absolutely able to use the knowledge in your future projects.
+You will absolutely be able to use this knowledge in your future projects.
 Are you ready?

 By using the Rectangle Tool (U), create a dark gray rectangle.
 As we said, the rectangle must be 300×250 pixels.
 Apply an Outer Glow effect to it (#343434).